-The classes are held at Heartland Forest in Niagara Falls, Ontario, which also serves as a learning center for disabled children.
+The classes are held in Grand Bay, New Brunswick, Canada, which also serves as a learning center for disabled children.
 Civilians can reserve their spots by paying the tuition fee, but US and Canadian wounded military veterans can apply to attend the five-day class at no cost.
 “We cover all of their expenses – airfare, hotel, tuition, meals – and we send them home with about $2,000 worth of quality tools to help them continue their craft at home,” Rob explained.
 But he doesn’t do it alone.
 Through generous donations of companies and individuals, the program has so far been able to completely sponsor the veterans for the first five classes that have been held or scheduled.
 The estimated cost per veteran to attend the weeklong training session is $3,000, in addition to the tools.
 “Some vets have extra needs like a traveling companion; the donations will cover all those costs so no one is excluded.”
 Local restaurants have also stepped up to provide free or reduced cost meals to feed the veterans each day during the training.
 His son Jake serves as teaching assistant and cameraman during the workshops.
 “He develops a good rapport with the vets.
 They like the ‘kid’!”

 In the weeklong workshops, Rob teaches the class how to sharpen, how to use hand planes, how to use handsaws, and how to cut joints.
 “Essentially we give them a fundamental course that would allow them to then go home and actually start building furniture using just hand tools.
 And with the donations we receive, we are able to send the veterans home with good quality tools so they can get right to work,” he said.